farhanardiya/secure-image-gallery/README.md

 The application will run on localhost port 5000

-You can access the swagget at http://localhost:5000/api/v1/doc
+You can access the swagger at http://localhost:5000/api/v1/doc

 ### Frontend